Tutorial setup

 Accessing the Spec object

-Let’s open another python interpreter with spack python, instantiate the zlib spec, and check a few properties of an abstract spec:
+Let’s open another Python interpreter with spack python, instantiate the zlib spec, and check a few properties of an abstract spec:

 >>> from spack.spec import Spec

->>> s = Spec('zlib target=x86_64_v3')
+>>> zlib = Spec('zlib target=x86_64_v3')

->>> s.concrete
+>>> zlib.concrete

 False

->>> s.version
+>>> zlib.version

 Traceback (most recent call last):